Answer Rules in Limits of Integration

 Preamble

-We must use unionTables.pl for table formatting commands we will use to put the answer blanks in the limits of integration.
-We use answerHints.pl to help guide students toward the correct answer.
+The niceTables.pl macro is used to construct a table containing the answer rules in the limits of integration.
+The answerHints.pl macro is used to help guide students toward the correct answer.

 Context()->variables->are(